wwalpha/memo/README.md

 * [ ] ECR + ECS + Fargate
 * [ ] 3Tier Model -> CloudFormation
 * [ ] Session to DynamoDB
+* [ ] virtual overlay network that runs on the OS level of the instance

 ## 実験項目
 * [ ] Blue/Green Deployment